 She grew up performing in musical theatre throughout Southern California from the age of 5.
 Julie was also a member of The Young Americans for numerous years, performing on a National Music Outreach Tour which focused on strengthening music programs.
 Inspired by her work with The Young Americans, she recently created "Broadway Day" where she took 25 of her Broadway performer friends across the river to Brooklyn's P.S.
 221 to show the underserved students the importance of education and teach them how to sing, dance and act.

 Additionally Julie started Boardman Productions, LLC in 2009 -- a promotional marketing + event staffing agency based in New York City, with reach nationwide -- where she works with some of the nation's leading brands.
 Previously she worked in various facets of the entertainment industry, from creative development at Jive Records, to the music department at Lionsgate, to literary management at Anonymous Content, to performing on the National Tour of 42nd Street.

 Julie is a proud graduate of the Thornton School of Music at the University of Southern California (B.S.
 Music Industry, 2004).
 Since moving to the city, she has been highly involved with the USC Alumni Association -- Julie served as the Vice President of Program Development and Event Director for the USC Alumni Club of New York, and was on the advisory committee for the University's Alumni Leadership Conference.
 Julie was honored to receive the Widney Alumni Volunteer Award and the Spirit of Troy Award for her contributions.
 Over the years she has been on the host committee for various charity events, including charity: water and Roots & Wings.
-She resides in the West Village, and enjoys painting in her spare time.
+She resides in the Lower East Side, and enjoys painting in her spare time.